 Cash and cash equivalents - Save the Sound maintains its cash in commercial bank accounts, which at times may exceed the federally insured limits.
 Save the Sound has not experienced any losses in such accounts and believes it is not exposed to any significant risk on cash.
-Save the Sound considers all highly liquid investments to be cash equivalents.
+Save the Sound considers all certificates of deposit to be cash equivalents.